krishkalai07/SchoolWork/BBUS220/Chapter5.md

 ## Consumer Surplus of milk

-- Price is $2 and quanity is 4000 gallons per day
+- Price is $2 and quantity is 4000 gallons per day
 - CS is the area between
-  - Demand, Market price, Market Quanitty
+  - Demand, Market price, Market Quantity

 - The area is $2000